 - Ensure that the DE you are giving your dog is food grade.
 Food grade should have less than 1% crystalline silica.

 - Ensure that you mix well the food and DE.
-Failure to mixing well causes irritation to the lungs of the dog and you as well due to the dust.
+Failure to incorporate OK causes irritation to the dog’s lungs and you due to the dust.

-- You can wear a face mask to avoid the inhaling of the dust and gloves to prevent your hands from drying.
+- You can wear a face mask to avoid the dust and gloves inhaling to prevent your hands from drying.

 - Store the DE in dry conditions.
-Damp conditions greatly reduce their effectiveness.
+Damp conditions significantly reduce their effectiveness.

 Using Diatomaceous Earth for Dogs

 Apart from using DE as food, it can be sprinkled to kill fleas and other insects and parasites.

 For application to dogs, these are the required ingredients: Diatomaceous earth (DE), neem, and Yarrow.
 All the ingredients should be dry for maximum effectiveness.

 Step 1 – Identify areas where you will apply the diatomaceous earth.
 You should identify where your pets spend most of their time.
 This might be its kernel, the carpet.